Exploring Alpha Falls at McConnells Mill State Park

 The quickest way to get there is to park in the small, unpaved Alpha Pass parking area off of McConnells Mill Road.

 There is room for 4-6 cars in this parking area.
-If this spot is full, continue on McConnells Mill Road to the split and park in the larger Point Parking area.
+If this spot is full, continue on McConnells Mill Road to the split and park in the larger Point Parking Area.
+It’s not far down the road.

 How to get to Alpha Falls